frozzel/frozzel/README.md

 ### FLYGUYS

   A social app for drone pilots and enthusiasts to share their high flying footage!
 The user can sign up to create an account and begin viewing an awesome collection of drone footage.

+  As a member of the flyguys site, the user can have an interactive experience by creating a personal profile, posting personal drone footage, attending and/or creating meetups with the drone community locally or internationally.

 ---